kvdanko/Batch-effect-correction-methods/README.md

 **Results**

-We have compared proteins identified by Peaks Xpro and MaxQuant softwares.
+We have compared proteins identified by Peaks Xpro and MaxQuant (version 1.6.7.0) softwares.
 It was shown that there were much more unique proteins identified by Peaks (Fig. 1).

 ![Figure 1.
 Venn Diagram illustrating number of identified proteins.](/Figures/Protein_identification.png)